The Hope Institute

-Our Executive Team
+Our Team

 Anthony Scioli, Ph.D.

-President of The Hope Institute
+Founder of The Hope Institute

 Research Co-Director

-Dr. Scioli has been teaching psychology classes in assessment, therapeutic interventions, and positive psychology for thirty years.
+Dr. Scioli has been teaching psychology classes in assessment, therapeutic interventions, and positive psychology for over thirty years.

 Dr. Scioli received his Ph.D. in Clinical Psychology from the University of Rhode Island and completed fellowships in health psychology (Harvard University) and behavioral medicine (Harvard Medical School).
 Dr. Scioli is a consulting editor for the Journal of Positive Psychology and APA’s Psychology of Religion and Spirituality.